Admissions and Financial Aid

 For fellowship consideration, simply check the box on the admissions application that indicates that you wish to be considered for financial aid; there are no additional forms or materials to be submitted beyond the regular application.
 (Note: assistantships are not generally awarded as part of the admissions process in Aero/Astro.)

 All major universities have signed the Council on Graduate Schools resolution that sets April 15 as the response deadline for fellowships and assistantships.
-Anyone receiving an offer of aid has the right to fully weigh his or her options, and cannot be required to make a binding commitment to any school before that date.
+Anyone receiving an offer of aid has the right to weigh his or her options, and cannot be required to make a binding commitment to any school before that date.
+We would appreciate hearing from you as soon as you have decided whether to accept the offer, but the deadline is April 15.Loans and Work-Study Assistantships

-Need-based federal loans and work-study assistantships are administered by the University Financial Aid office; students should submit the FAFSA (Free Application for Federal Student Aid) and supporting documents as soon as possible.
+Need-based federal loans and work-study assistantships are administered by the University Financial Aid office.
+Students should submit the FAFSA (Free Application for Federal Student Aid) and supporting documents as soon as possible.
 Award packages for graduate students are usually sent in early summer.
-(Info: Financial Aid, 650-723-3058)aa-webmaster * [* add @stanford.edu], Oct., 2012
+(Information on Financial Aid: 650-723-3058)